ggerules/lilgp1.03/docs/README.md

 # Enhancing Scalability in Genetic Programming With Adaptable Constraints Type Constraints and Automatically Defined Functions

-Code for CGPF2.1 and ACGPF2.1 also modified original lilgp -- lilgp1.03 kernel
+Code for CGPF2.1 and ACGPF2.1 also modified original lilgp -- lilgp1.03 kernel to handle bigger problems

+### Why lilgp1.02 was changed

+lilgp1.02  population statistics were all saved as ints.
+Integer overflows happened on large gp runs.
+So, population statistics were changed from int to long

 ### Software needed to run this

 Operating System Ubuntu 16.04